Justcallmesu/express-parameter-polution-preventer/README.md

 ```
 app.use(EPPP(
     {
-        // Join The Array Paramter
+        // Join The Array Parameter
-        // Pass an boolean value or pass an Array to customize which parameter you only want to join
+        // Pass an boolean value or pass an Array to customize which parameter you want to join
+        // !!! if the parameter name is not within your given array, your parameter will stay in array form BECAREFUL

         join:false,

-        // White list just skip parameter if the properties name is same within passed array
+        // White list just to skip some parameter if the properties name is within your given array
         whitelist: ["price"]
     }
 ))